 To complete the deck cleaning, you’ll need to use a pressure cleaner on the wood.
 Most people don’t own these so you should just rent one rather than purchasing; all tool rental stores will carry them.

-Hook up to the water supply and play the spray over the decking.
+Hook up to the water supply and spray over the decking.
 You need to move it around and the pressure shouldn’t be too high; 1500 PSI to 1750 PSI is ample unless your decking is cedar or redwood, in which case it shouldn’t be more than 1500 PSI.
+Do not get the water so close to the boards that it peels the wood.
 For most decks, this procedure shouldn’t take too long but take care over it, applying the pressure into the corners and between all sections of the decking.
 Leave to dry and you’ll be ready for deck staining.